What is a Class Action Lawsuit?

 Before a class action lawsuit can proceed, the class must be certified by a judge.
 The lead plaintiff must demonstrate that the plaintiffs have a valid claim against the defendant and that all class members have similar claims.
 The lead plaintiff must also show that he or she can adequately represent all group members.

 Once the class has been certified, the plaintiffs are notified of the lawsuit by mail or other means.
-All are automatically included in the lawsuit unless they opt out.
-Those that wish to opt out must follow a specified procedure.
+All are automatically included in the lawsuit unless they opt-out.
+Those that wish to withdraw from the class must follow a specified procedure.
 If they fail to do so, they will remain part of the class.

-Most class action suits are settled out of court.
-Each plaintiff receives a portion of the settlement.
-The settlement may consist of a cash payment or a coupon that can be applied toward a future purchase.
+Most class actions are settled out of court.
+Each plaintiff receives a portion of the settlement, which may consist of cash, a refund, a service (such as credit monitoring), or some other benefit.

 - Provide restitution to plaintiffs who would otherwise receive nothing because they cannot afford an attorney